getporter/porter/docs/content/best-practices/github-workflow.md

 ### Install mixins
 Next, you should install any mixins your bundle will use so that it can be tested properly.
-You can simply add a line as a run command to install your mixin as shown below:
+You can add a line as a run command to install your mixin as shown below:
 ````yaml
 run: porter mixins install az
 ````